mdumke/tealeaf_exercises/cheatsheets/setup_cheatsheet.md

 - remember, the order of loading is: `~/.bash_profile` sources `~/.profile` sources `~/.bashrc`
 - you need a bash-wrapper for fish which can be integrated as fish-functions, check out rvm-fish-integration and download a piece of code to put in `~/.config/fish/functions/rvm.fish`

+## Testing with minitest
+- in your spec, use `require 'minitest/autorun'
+- from the spec, link to the code-file with `require_relative 'my_file'`
+- general structure: describe-block, before-blocks, it-blocks
+- matchers are `must_equal`, `wont_equal`, `must_be_instance_of`
+- use a Rakefile to execute the testsuite